shimmercat/mousebox/README.md

       - ima.zunzun.se
       - www.shimmercat.com

-and invoke mousebox from the directory root as:
+and invoke MouseBox from the project's root directory as:

     $ mousebox

-Mousebox will automatically set up a fake local Certification Authority suitable for development, if none exists already, leaving the CA certificate at
+MouseBox will automatically set up a fake local Certification Authority suitable for development, if none exists already, leaving the CA certificate at

      /home/yourusername/.config/mousebox/mousebox_ca_root_xxxxxx.pem